 It’s relatively easy to find the similarities between Flutter and React Native as they are both hybrid frameworks designed to solve the same problems.
 However, we’ll try to point out some other similarities:

 - They are both free and open-source.
 Access to the code is a handy feature that makes these technologies better than many other competitors.
-IT specialists appreciate the possibility of customization, and frameworks with the open-source code give that
+IT specialists appreciate the possibility of customization and frameworks with open-source code.

 - A great user experience can be contributed to both described frameworks.
 The only difference is that in the case of React Native, UI components are responsible for it, and in Flutter is it widgets